Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Numerical Results

-For comparison, an ``uncoupled'' simulation, where the DD current density $\mathbf{J}_{\mathrm{D}}(\mathbf{r},t)$ in~\eqref{t_E0} is removed, is done under the same settings as above using the model~\eqref{PabsS1}.
-The corresponding results are also shown in Fig.~\ref{HighV}.
-In this case, no low-frequency EM waves are radiated and the power absorption calculated from~\eqref{PabsS1} stays stable.
-This verifies that the previous unsaturated behavior in model~\eqref{PabsS1} is a result of that the Poynting vector includes the power of low-frequency components.
+For comparison, an ``uncoupled'' simulation, which solves~\eqref{t_E0}-\eqref{generation} and uses~\eqref{PabsS1} but ignores ${{\bf{J}}_{\mathrm{D}}}({\bf{r}},t)$ on the right-hand side of~\eqref{t_E0}, is executed.
+The results obtained by this simulation are tagged with ``uncoupled'' in Fig.~\ref{HighV}.
+Since no low-frequency fields are generated when ${{\bf{J}}_{\mathrm{D}}}({\bf{r}},t)$ is removed from the right-hand side of~\eqref{t_E0}, ${P^{{\mathrm{abs}}}}({\bf{r}},t)$ calculated using~\eqref{PabsS1} in this simulation remains stable.
+This again verifies that ${P^{{\mathrm{abs}}}}({\bf{r}},t)$ and ${n_e}({{\bf{r}}},t)$ go unphysically high in the coupled simulation using~\eqref{PabsS1} is because of that ${\bf{S}}({\bf{r}},t)$ includes the power flux density of the low-frequency fields.

-In contrast, in Fig.~\ref{HighV}, the power absorption calculated from the proposed method acts as expected.
-The material dispersion model only takes into account the optical absorption, which corresponds to the experimental permittivity that the absorptance of LT-GaAs at low-frequency is negligible.
-Meanwhile, the THz radiation resulting from the coupling can be modeled correctly.
-This provides us the ability to analyze the radiation field screening effect in PCDs~\cite{Chen2020efficient, Darrow1992, Benicewicz1994, Kim2006, Loata2007, Chou2013}.
-Even for the uncoupled simulation, as has been shown in the previous example, the proposed model is more accurate than the Poynting vector-based model.